Electrophorus: Description and operation

 Since the charge on the dielectric is not depleted in this process, the charge on the metal plate can be used for experiments, for example by touching it to metal conductors allowing the charge to drain away, and the uncharged metal plate can be placed back on the dielectric and the process repeated to get another charge.
 This can be repeated as often as desired, so in principle an unlimited amount of induced charge can be obtained from a single charge on the dielectric.
 For this reason Volta called it elettroforo perpetuo (the perpetual electricity bearer).
 In actual use the charge on the dielectric will eventually (within a few days at most) leak through the surface of the cake or the atmosphere to recombine with opposite charges around to restore neutrality.

 One of the largest examples of an electrophorus was built in 1777 by German scientist Georg Christoph Lichtenberg.
-It was 6 feet (2 m) in diameter, with the metal plate raised and lowered using a pulley system.
+It was 6 feet (approximately 183 centimeters) in diameter, with the metal plate raised and lowered using a pulley system.
 It could reportedly produce 15-inch (38 cm) sparks.
 Lichtenberg used its discharges to create the strange treelike marks known as Lichtenberg figures.